 In the bathroom you'll see a 110-volt switch for the water heater.
 This provides power to the heating element.

-DO NOT use unless you are sure the water heater is full.
+CAUTION: DO NOT use the 110-volt power for the water heater unless you are sure the water heater is full.
 (Open a faucet and see if there is a full stream of water on the hot side)